hvandest/webapp-deface/README.md

 # webapp-deface
- web application built in python and docker-compose for the purpose of defacing webpages
+ <b>web application built in python and docker-compose for the purpose of defacing webpages</b>

+ <b>do not edit the requirements.txt file</b>

- your directory should consist of these items together to ensure functionality:
+ <b>your directory should consist of these items together to ensure functionality:</b>

  app.py
  docker-compose.yml
  Dockerfile
  requirements.txt

+ <b>to launch the webapp run:</b>
+ sudo docker-compose up -d

+ <b>to kill the webapp:</b>
+ sudo docker-compose down